-Meet with the person either at your home or at a nearby restaurant or coffee shop.
+- Meet with the person either at your home or at a nearby restaurant or coffee shop.
 During the face-to-face meeting with a potential candidate, invite the care recipient to participate when appropriate.
-One family caregiver said, if the prospective attendant spoke only to her and ignored her mother-in-law, she knew the attendant wasn’t compassionate enough.
+One family caregiver suggested that if the prospective attendant spoke only to her and ignored her mother-in-law, she knew the attendant wasn’t compassionate enough.

-Use an online people search website to confirm the information the worker has provided to you is correct.
+- Use an online people search website (for example www.backgroundcheckgateway.com) to confirm the information the worker has provided to you is correct.
 One can pay $10 to $100 to research someone’s history, including criminal history, online.
 Just know that in California, all records are not available due to protections under state code.
 (See the California Penal Code 11105.3.)

 Hiring Others to Conduct a Background Check

 Consider hiring an agency to conduct the background check, including checking criminal history records available through the California Department of Justice (DOJ).
 The DOJ will not release records to an individual family caregiver, only to a qualifying organization.
 Criminal records cannot be released without the applicant’s permission.

 The attendant would be asked to undergo a fingerprint check and sign a release allowing their criminal record history to be searched.

 Tip: With issues of fingerprinting and criminal records, family caregivers may feel uncomfortable requiring their potential care attendant to go through this process.
 It’s important to know that all home health and nursing home caregivers are required to go through a similar screening process.